 Click "Create group"

 Scroll down and go to the "Content" heading in the "Default permissions" section.
 Here you can see three options:

 Decide whether the users in the new User Group can restore items for the whole workspace, restore items for a tree, or partially restore items and click Save.

-Go to the User Group you want to edit, e.g Editors or Writers, and set the permissions from there.
+- Go to the User Group you want to edit, e.g Editors or Writers.

 You can set the permission when you are creating or editing an existing User Group.